Matrona the Barefoot: Family life

 Ivan returned from service in 1865 and died in 1870, reportedly his death due to alcoholism.
-As a widow with children, Matrona faced the choice of staying with her husband’s family or obtaining a passport to seek work elsewhere.
+As a widow with children, Matrona faced the choice of staying with her husband's family or obtaining a passport to seek work elsewhere.
 She opted to move to Kostroma for employment.
 There, she married a local townsman, Yegor Tikhonovich Mylnikov, and was registered as a townswoman herself.
 The Mylnikovs likely owned a grocery shop and a house on Sergievskaya Street in Kostroma.
 Sources describe this marriage as challenging for Matrona, though specific details vary.
 They had no children.
 Her second marriage elevated her social status from a peasant widow to a townswoman, distancing her from peasant life.

 During the Russo-Turkish War of 1877–1878, Egor Mylnikov was drafted into the army.
 Matrona went with him to the combat zone as a nurse.
-The institution of nursing emerged in Russia in the mid-19th century under European influence but developed under the Orthodox ideals of mercy.
+The institution of nursing (Note: According to another version, she joined the nursery “saving herself”, as Plotnikov put it, from “great distress” that she had to endure from her husband.) emerged in Russia in the mid-19th century under European influence but developed under the Orthodox ideals of mercy.
 This role allowed Matrona to acquire medical skills and earn a wage.
 She received a salary of 25 rubles, which she reportedly gave to wounded soldiers.
 Although her name does not appear in the lists of nurses from Kostroma, among the items she presented to the heir to the throne in 1904 was a commemorative medal from the consecration of a church at the Shipka Pass, an indication that she may have been a volunteer during the war.